Online NP Programs in Mississippi

 Individuals interested in exploring nurse practitioner (NP) programs in Mississippi can review this guide to learn more about available opportunities in the state, including the detailed steps they must take before practicing as NPs.
 This guide touches on the online NP programs in Mississippi, including a complete list of the online options in the state.
 Additionally, readers can find information about career forecasts in the state, licensing and other requirements, necessary steps for out-of-state NPs, and resources specifically for NPs in Mississippi.

 Many professionals refer to the guide on how to become an NP to learn more about the steps they must take to become an NP.
 Our guide focuses on the educational criteria, national certification requirements, and licensing process.
-Individuals can also review the NP specialization and sub-specialization tree to better understand the available specialty areas.
+Individuals can also review the NP specialization and sub-specialization center to better understand the available specialty areas.